replicatedhq/replicated-field-labs/instruqt/delivering-as-an-appliance/03-collecting-configuration/assignment.md

 The goal of the configuration screen is to guide the user through successfully deploying the appliance.
-The most important thing it can do is to distinguish the options that a customer likely needs to change from other Helm values.
-It does this through curating the values presented and explaining them to the installer.
+The most important thing it can do is to distinguish the options that a customer needs to change from other Helm values.
+It does this through curating the values presented and explaining them to the user running the install.
 The next most important thing it can do is make sure that values that need to be configured get configured.

 There are two ways to do this: specifying an option as required and providing a default value.
 Let's continue to focus on the "Application Core" group.
 The